-Each student who earns less than a 2.00 cumulative institutional grade point average (GPA) at the conclusion of fall or spring semester is automatically placed on academic probation and is informed of this action in a letter send by the Vice President for Academic Affairs to the student's home and through the student's personal campus email.
-Students are subject to suspension without regard to whether they have ever been placed on academic probation.
+Each student who earns less than a 2.00 cumulative institutional grade point average at the conclusion of fall or spring semester is automatically placed on academic probation and is informed of this action in writing.
+Academic probation is a formal warning.
+Failure to meet the minimum satisfactory level of academic performance may result in the loss of good standing status, but placement on academic probation is not a prerequisite for academic suspension.
+Students are subject to suspension without regard to whether or not they have ever been placed on academic probation.